Etymology of Manhattan: Morphology

 From Manna-hata, as written in the 1609 logbook of Robert Juet, an officer on Henry Hudson's ship Halve Maen (Half Moon), published in the English travelogue collection of Samuel Purchas.
 The Velasco Map, dated 1610, depicts the name doubleted, Manahata on the west side, and Manahatin on the east side of the Mauritius River (later named the Hudson River), though its authenticity has been questioned.
 This plurality appears in many colonial Dutch writings, which often refer to "the Manhattans" or similar.

-Scholarship generally supports one of two possible meanings for Manna-hata — either a variation on the Lenape term for "island", or to the Lenape term designating the southernmost point of the island, said to have been the site of hickory trees.
+Scholarship generally supports one of two possible meanings for Manna-hata — either a variation on the Lenape term for "island" (similar to Manhasset, New York on Long Island), or to the Lenape term designating the southernmost point of the island, said to have been the site of hickory trees.

 The word "Manhattan" has been translated as island of many hills.
 The Encyclopedia of New York City offers other derivations, including from the Munsee dialect of Lenape: manahachtanienk ("place of general inebriation"), manahatouh ("place where timber is procured for bows and arrows"), or menatay ("island").

 The name Manhattan most likely originated, via loaning by Dutch, from the Lenape's local language Munsee, manaháhtaan (where manah- means "gather", -aht- means "bow", and -aan is an abstract element used to form verb stems).
 The Lenape word has been translated as "the place where we get bows" or "place for gathering the (wood to make) bows".
 According to a Munsee tradition recorded by Albert Seqaqkind Anthony in the 19th century, the island was named so for a grove of hickory trees at its southern end that was considered ideal for the making of bows.
 An alternate theory claims a "Delaware source akin to Munsee munahan ("island")."
 Nora Thompson Dean (Touching Leaves Woman) defined it as: 'place that is an island', from Lenape Menating.
 The common poetic rendering in American verse is "Mannahatta", originating perhaps in Washington Irving's Knickerbocker's History (with one "t") and popularized by Walt Whitman (with two "t"s).